 We offer one-to-one treatment sessions geared towards each specific client’s needs and goals.
 Each client will receive an exercise program to continue to help work towards goals at home.
 And if you are experiencing pain related to your stroke or acquired brain injury, our physiotherapists have a wide range of techniques and tools for drug-free pain relief.

 All of our physiotherapists provide rehabilitation after a stroke or brain injury.
-Plus, two of our physiotherapists, Dana Bubenko and Maddy Lengyel, have completed advanced, post-graduate training in post-stroke treatment with the Neuro-Developmental Treatment Association (referred to as "NDT" in the physiotherapy community).
+Plus, our physiotherapist Dana Bubenko has completed advanced, post-graduate training in post-stroke treatment with the Neuro-Developmental Treatment Association (referred to as "NDT" in the physiotherapy community).

 You can move better starting today!
 If you are unsure if physiotherapy for post-stroke and brain injury is right for you, call us now for a free 15-minute phone consultation with a physiotherapist.